 48 Hours of Fun — A Weekend Trip Itinerary for Your Visit to Bozeman

-Get in on Friday evening, and follow your ears—and your tastebuds—to a live music venue in downtown.
+Get in on Friday evening, and follow your ears—and your tastebuds—to a live music venue downtown.
 Many cafes, like Wild Joe*s, host local musicians for live jam sessions.
 The brewery scene is the place to be if you're craving a libation that's a bit stronger.
 MAP Brewing and the Bozeman Taproom have plenty of live music and drinks to go around.
 And that's just the start.
 If strumming guitars and laid-back brews are your scenes, you'll find plenty to keep you busy in Bozeman.
+For bigger-name acts, catch a show at The ELM or The Rialto, and bar-hop your way down Main Street!

 Grab a quick bite, and then head up to Hyalite in the morning to beat other folks with the same great idea.
 You can bring your pastries from Wild Crumb along in the car for a breakfast picnic by the reservoir.
 You might want to rent some standup paddleboards to take out on the water if it's a bright and sunny day.
 You can also opt to take a hike or a mountain bike ride along the miles of trails up there.
 This is Southwest Montana's version of Glacier National Park, with its thick forests and towering craggy peaks.
 And the best part is, it's only a few minutes from downtown Bozeman.